abudri/Helsinki_Full_Stack_Open_2021/part1/a_re-introduction_to_JavaScript_MDN.md

 ```

-JavaScript allows you to call functions recursively.
+JavaScript allows you to call functions **recursively**.
 This is particularly useful for dealing with tree structures, such as those found in the browser DOM.

 ```
 function countChars(elm) {